 Filtration is the separation of solids from liquids by forcing the liquid to flow through a porous filter medium and depositing the solids on the medium.
 A filter aid is a finely divided material which when added to the liquor to be filtered helps control flow and solids removal.
 The septum, usually screen or cloth, serves principally as a support for the cake.
 The filter aid is the filtering medium that traps the solids being removed and prevents them from blinding the septum.

 Filter aid filtration is mechanical, not chemical in nature.
 Irregularly shaped particles interlace and overlay in a fashion that leaves voids or open spaces.
 These voids form billions of microscopically fine interstices between the filter aid particles.
 The size of these openings is so minute that the unwanted solids are strained from the liquid.
 The vast number of openings compensates for their small size resulting in fast flowrates and brilliant clarity.

-What Makes a Good Filter Aid?
+What Makes a Superior Filter Aid?

 - Low density and rigid, irregular particles allow the material to form a porous matrix with up to 85 % void volume, as the particles interlace and overlay on each other.